freeglobetrekker/fud.zone/index.md

 ### Today's FUD

++ 02/04/2022 "Pulsechain is just a copy of Etherium."
+Answer: Yes

 + 01/28/2022 "Can DEVS please do something?!?!"
 Answer: Nope

 + 01/26/2022 If you bought [$BTC](https://www.bitcoin.org) a year ago, you're down.
 Cash would have been better (head explodes).